vbuell/torram/README.md

                         Autodetect output directory (only qBittorrent
                         currently supported)
-  -c, --use_color       Output format: [ansi, ascii] -s, --autoskip        Dont ask questions if there is only one viable choise.
+  -c, --use_color       Output format: [ansi, ascii] -s, --autoskip        Dont ask questions if there is only one viable choice.
                         Use -ss to behave even more automated --fileext FILE_EXT    Extension to be added to output files (ex, .!qB for incomplete qBittorrent files)